sandeep983/extension-changer-script/README.md

 # ExtensionChanger

 What's this?
--It's a extension changer script written in python.
+-It's an extension changer script written in python.
 You can change any extension to anything.
  It will just change the extension, it will not convert files, videos or anything else.